epfl-ada/ada-2023-project-datapros2023/README.md

 - **C.** Make sure each column of the dataframe has a uniform data type.

-**2. Modeling actors fame and prominence**
+**2. Investigation of actors specific informations and prominence**

 - **A.** Process and analyze each actor’s data to calculate a 'Fame Score' for each actor, according to their career span, mean revenue, weighted mean rating and number of movies they starred in.
+This did not end in a single feature, but lead to investigation of relation in revenue and actor informations.

-- **B.** Construct a regression model to find optimal weights for determining the ‘Fame score’ .
+- **B.** Construct different regression between actor feature and the revenue and rating of movies.

-- **C.** Explore the relation between the fame score of the cast and movie box office success.
+- **C.** Explore actor gender representation and it's relation with the box office and the rating of a movie.

 **3. How do movies' motives relate to the revenue?**